|

 The Origins of the Potato ("Papa" in Spanish)

 As wild potatoes taste bitter and contain small amounts of toxins, early cultures must have spend quite a bit of an effort to select the right tubers for cultivation that are more tasty and less toxic.
 In the course of the centuries potatoes developed to be an important staple food and a main energy source for early Peruvian cultures, the Incas and the Spanish conquerors.
 It is believed that sailors returning from Peru and other countries in the New World brought potatoes back with them to Spain and England around 1570.
 But people were suspicious of this botanical novelty and it took around 100 years until the potato was accepted.
 Once established in Europe, the potato soon became an important food staple and field crop.
 It helped reduce famines in the 17th and 18th century.
 Despite being first introduced outside the Andes region only four centuries ago, today potatoes have become an integral part of much of the world's cuisine.
+In Peru you can find more than 3800 varieties of potatoes.
+They differ in size, shape, color, skin, pulp, texture and of cause in their taste, but all have their place in the Peruvian cuisine.
 Papa Amarilla - Yellow Potato

+Papa Amarilla (Yellow

 Papa Blanca - White Potato